ashrafchowdury/blog/README.md

 # Blog Application

 This is my personal Blog application.
 I create this project using Javascript and Next.js.
-I use this blog as a playground for my React skills and to learn more about Next.js and Sanity CMS.
+I use this blog as a playground for my React skills and to learn more about Next.js, Sanity CMS and Firebase.

 ## 🛠 Use To Built